cloudmesh/classes/docs/source/faq.rst

 would not have enough time to do so.
 Instead we just announce it to all students.

-I find the hosting on RST confusing
+I find the hosting Web confusing
 ------------------------------------

 Once in a while we find that a student finds the hosting of the class